 - Broken blower: A broken motor or unbalanced fan might prevent airflow over the evaporator coil.

-The next time your AC freezes up, contact the NATE-certified specialists at A-PLUS Service Experts to repair the situation.
+The next time your AC freezes up, contact the ACE-certified specialists at A-PLUS Service Experts to repair the situation.
 We have lots of experience helping homeowners diagnose their air conditioners, and we’re certain we can get things operating again in no time.
 Contact us at 301-747-3140 to schedule air conditioning repair in Waldorf with us right away.